tomasgunn/afx2lg/src/distribution/readme.txt

     you'll know about it straight away instead of when you actually need the backup.

+axeloader:
+    Use it to send preset files to the AxeFx.
+The utility will send the preset file to the current edit buffer (overriding the embedded preset id) so that no presets are ever overwritten.
+This is to allow the user to pick a place for storing the preset or to preview a preset without saving.
+I.e. it's great for previewing and adding AxeExchange presets to your AxeFx.

+    If you set it up as the default handler for .syx files, it will send the prest file directly to the AxeFx when you double click the .syx file.

+    The utility only supports preset files right now, but support for bank files and user cabs should be possible in the future.

 example_setup.lgp:
     This is an example setup file (actually it's what I use in conjunction with afx2lg) made with Control Center.